Today is an excellent day to learn about the health benefits of rosemary.

 Rosemary is highly effective against bacterial infections.

-Its powerful antibacterial properties can prevent the growth of certain bacteria that cause gastritis, stomach ulcers, and even some cancers.
+Its strong antibacterial properties can stop the growth of bacteria that cause gastritis, stomach ulcers, and even some cancers.

 14. May Improve The Immune System